jeroentvb/wind-scrape/README.md

 This basically means that you can't use the windfinder & windguru scrape functions in this package.
 I wasn't able to find the terms and conditions for Windy.

-### Caution
-To be able to use this package with the ubuntu shell on windows 10 (and possibly linux), I've added the flag `--no-sandbox` to puppeteer.launch().
-This means that puppeteer will launch without a sandbox.
-(Puppeteer is the headless browser used for scraping).
-This is a security risk, so only use it to visit sites you trust!
-More info on this, or how to configure it properly [here](https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md#setting-up-chrome-linux-sandbox).
-In the case of this package, it only visits `www.windguru.cz` and `www.windy.com`.
-Only use this package for scraping those sites if you deem them safe.
-I'm not responsible for anything that happens.

 ### Note
 If you are going to use this package in a project I highly recommend implementing writing the scraped data to a file, and using this file if a website has been scraped within a certain amount of time.
 This avoids spamming a website with unnecessary requests.